Pandemic (board game): Acclaim and reception

 The New Scientist listed Pandemic as one of "9 of the best board games to play for fans of science and tech".
 The game has been met with positive critical and commercial reviews including winning the 2009 Golden Geek Best Family Board Game and nominated for the 2009 Spiel des Jahres.
 Pandemic has been described as a "modern classic" with a "simple and compelling" design by Ars Technica.
 The Guardian also praised the theme, stating that "Sam Illingworth has used [Pandemic: Iberia] to help teach schoolchildren about the different causes of disease and the importance of water purification", and suggests that it has "a brilliant central message that it's not just one scientist in a lab, fighting disease, it's lots of people working together".
 A review from Pyramid magazine also praised the cooperative nature of the game.
 Pandemic was commercially successful, with approximately two million copies sold, and its popularity also increased during the COVID-19 pandemic.

 The Pandemic Legacy games have also received critical acclaim.
 Season 1 has been described as a "leap forward in modern board game design", and "the best board game ever created", and is the second highest rated board game of all time on the influential BoardGameGeek website, having occupied the highest rank for several years.
 The Guardian has claimed that "this may be the best board game ever created", BoardGameTheories stresses that its strategic depth is increased significantly because players have to balance the interest of the current game with that of the overall campaign while making decisions, and Board Games Land described the game as "smart, dramatic and thematic, designed to create those memorable moments full of emotional highs and lows only a handful board games can match".
 Pandemic Legacy: Season 2 and Pandemic Legacy Season 0 have also been met with critical success, with The Opinionated Gamers describing the discovery system as 'brilliant' and the gameplay to be "the best version of Pandemic I've played".
 Ars Technica also praised the game's legacy format as 'immeasurably satisfying and stating that the "clever innovations boost almost every aspect of play".
 Pandemic Legacy Season 2 was awarded five stars by Board Game Quest, with its legacy campaign praised as allowing "a level of engagement that isn't available in other games".
 Furthermore, Pandemic Legacy Season 0 has also been received positively, described as a '"flawless finale" Both of the subsequent seasons rank among the top 100 games of all time on BoardGameGeek.

-In 2018, The New Zealand Herald noted that Pandemics map does not include New Zealand, a recurrent phenomenon in world maps.
+In 2018, The New Zealand Herald noted Pandemics map as an example of the recurrent phenomenon of world maps omitting New Zealand.